 Assuming a closed city the results are qualitatively similar to baseline, but the gains are more muted as we do not allow H types to move in.
 Endogenous spillovers from H types appear to be important, in line with the findings of the literature (e.g. Diamond (2016)).
 Assuming no spillovers preserves the qualitative patterns but reduces the magnitudes of the gains for both types.
 This suggests that the strength of the spillovers from formal areas, in the form of non-excludable public goods or access to employment opportunities, is important to determine the effects of formalization on the poor.
-Naturally, the relative strength of the amenity spillover parameter for L types drives the magnitude of the L type effects, with L types losing less if they benefit more from being close to H types.
+Naturally, the relative strength of the amenity spillover parameter for L types drives the magnitude of the L-type effects, with L types losing less if they benefit more from being close to H types.

-In the Appendix (Section B.2.2) we also discuss robustness to the γ parameter, governing the sensitivity of formal and informal land shares to rents.
-Finally, we verified that our welfare conclusions are not driven purely by the wedges in land values, which could be measured with error.
+Variation from heights only.
+We verified that our welfare conclusions are not driven purely by the wedges in land values, which could be measured with error.
 If we repeat our estimation assuming that the wedges in land values are flat across the three regions, whilst retaining the monotonic wedges in heights from center to periphery, we obtain a similar result that the majority of the gains stem from lifting KIP in the center.

-Elastic informal supply A concern with our findings is that the price response of the informal sector may be artificially large because of our assumption of fixed heights.
+Elastic informal supply.
+A concern with our findings is that the price response of the informal sector may be artificially large because of our assumption of fixed heights.
 In practice, in the informal sector quantity can respond (Henderson et al., 2020).
 We probe this by considering elastic informal supply, with a production function similar to that of the formal sector, but with a lower elasticity of $\frac{1}{(v_L-1)} = 1.3$, reflecting the estimates for the formal and informal sector in Henderson et al. (2020).
-Reassuringly, our estimated gains are similar to our baseline (3.3% city-wide gains from lifting KIP everywhere).
+Reassuringly, our estimated gains are similar to our baseline (3.4% city-wide gains from lifting KIP everywhere, with 85% of the gains coming from the center).

-Finer spatial units Our conclusion that the majority of the gains stem from the center is robust to considering sub-districts as our spatial units i.
+Finer spatial units.
+Our conclusion that the majority of the gains stem from the center is robust to considering sub-districts as our spatial units i.
 We include 21 that (i) have both a KIP and a non-KIP portion and (ii) have both formal and informal observations for land values and heights in each portion.
 We lose half of Jakarta's sub-districts due to the sparseness of the data.
+Our key patterns of larger gains in the center are preserved and we also continue to find that the majority of the gains are driven by direct effects.